jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - Combat has not been implemented.
 We recommend that you take initiative manually or install mods.
 - An example of a mod that supports the order of action (I personally think that Popcorn Initiative is suited for this)
   - Popcorn type "Lancer Initiative" and "Just Popcorn Initiative
-  - Group type "Group Initiative" and "Combat Tracker Extensions"
+  - Group type "Combat Tracker Extensions" and "Combat Tracker Groups"